hubshilpa/Introduction-to-Digital-Humanities-/README.md

 The tools used to  enrich the orginal dataset of Danescu-Niculescu-Mizil & Lee (2011) are:
 * Google Spreadsheets,
 * Python, jupyter notebook
-* IMDB cast and crew website, and
+* IMDB cast website or fan-wikis, and
 * scripts of the movies